 When you bring a personal injury claim, there are several elements that you need to prove to win your case.
 One of the things that you must prove is proximate cause.
 What is proximate cause?
 What are some examples?
 Our Colorado personal injury lawyers explain here.

 Proximate cause is when one action leads to another and creates legal liability.
 It is the cause and effect between an action and a foreseeable result.
 However, it is more than just one thing leading to another.
-Instead, it is that a consequence is the reasonably expected result of an action.
+It is when a consequence is the reasonably expected result of an action.

 The definition of proximate cause in law is that someone’s actions led to foreseeable consequences.
 It is the concept of being legally responsible for the predictable results of your actions.

-Other terms that you may hear for the term proximate cause include:
+Other terms that you may hear for proximate cause include:

 - Cause in fact